pa11y/pa11y-webservice/README.md

 ## Configuration

-The service can be configured using either runtime environment variables or a configuration file.
+The service can be configured in one of two ways: using environment variables, or using a configuration file.
 When both are present, the file's contents will override the environment variables.
-We provide sample versions of the [configuration file](config).
+We provide some [sample configuration files](config) for reference.

 Each configurable option is documented [here](#list-of-configuration-options), listed by its JSON-file property name.
 The environment variable equivalent for each option is identical, but upper-snake-cased.